-The primary value of a Marketing Strategy is to understand the business’s customers/clients/target audience, its prospects and its competitors; if there are gaps in the business’s knowledge this may have an impact on the marketing of the business.
-Having accurate data is the cornerstone of every Marketing Strategy and also offers direction with the Marketing Plan.
+The primary value of a Marketing Strategy is to understand the business’s customers/clients/target audience, its prospects, and its competitors; if there are gaps in the business’s knowledge this may have an impact on the marketing of the business.
+Having accurate data is the cornerstone of every Marketing Strategy and also offers direction to the Marketing Plan.

-Marketing strategy is driven by ones business strategy — where the business needs to go, what market the business serve, how this business goes to market with its products, etc.
+Marketing strategy is driven by one’s business strategy — where the business needs to go, what market the business serves, how this business goes to market with its products, etc.

-• Marketing strategy: A marketing strategy explains the goals and objectives behind ones business marketing efforts.
+Marketing strategy: A marketing strategy explains the goals and objectives behind ones business’s marketing efforts.
 The business’s strategy and business goals go hand-in-hand, a relationship that explains the “What” and “Why” of the business marketing activities.

-• Marketing plan: A marketing plan explains how the business marketing activities is to be used to achieve its business goals.
+Marketing plan: A marketing plan explains how the business marketing activities are to be used to achieve its business goals.
 It documents the application of your strategy and how certain marketing tactics may bring the business from Point A to Point B.

 - Business goal: To grow sales by 20 percent year-over-year

 Once the Marketing Strategy is completed, it is then used to create a detailed Marketing Plan, which achieves the business’s specific goals.
-As the Marketing Strategy is mapped out to be used into a Marketing Plan, be specific when deciding what, how, and why the business communicate with the business’s customers.
-The more specific in the planning, the easier it may be to follow through with effective implementation.
+As the Marketing Strategy is mapped out to be used in a Marketing Plan, be specific when deciding what, how, and why the business communicates with the business’s customers.
+The more specific the planning, the easier it may be to follow through with effective implementation.